stfc/PSyclone/doc/profiling.rst

 PSyclone can be used with a variety of existing profiling tools.
 It currently supports TAU, Dr Hook, dl_timer, and even comes with a simple stand-alone timer library.
-An application needs to be find the module files for the profile wrapper, and need to be linked with the included wrapper library that interfaces between the PSyclone API and the tool-specific API.
-It is the responsibility of the user to supply the corresponding compiler command line options.
+An application needs to be able to find the module files for the profile wrapper, and needs to be linked with the included wrapper library that interfaces between the PSyclone API and the tool-specific API.
+It is the responsibility of the user to supply the corresponding compiler command line options when building the application that incorporates the PSyclone-generated code.

 .. _ProfilingAPI: